-The lowest energy hyperfine channel $(1,1)$ is of particular interest because its associated resonances are non-decaying, making them especially useful for tuning interaction strengths and for creating Feshbach molecules in a $^{6}$Li--$^{7}$Li mixture.
+The lowest-energy hyperfine channel $(1,1)$ is of particular interest because its associated resonances are nondecaying, making them especially useful for tuning interaction strengths and for creating Feshbach molecules in a $^{6}$Li--$^{7}$Li mixture.
 From the calculated $s$-wave scattering length over $B=0$--$1000~\mathrm{G}$, we identify five poles at $214.5$, $226.4$, $247.2$, $543.6$, and $551.9~\mathrm{G}$, with widths $\Delta = 0.008$, $16.5$, $157$, $13.6$, and $16.0~\mathrm{mG}$, respectively, and a common background scattering length $a_{\mathrm{bg}}\approx 41\,a_0$.
 These resonances are orders of magnitude narrower than the hundreds-of-gauss-wide resonances associated with the lowest hyperfine channels of the homonuclear systems~\cite{Chin2010Rev.Mod.Phys., Julienne2014Phys.Rev.A}.

 The bound states responsible for the $(1,1)$ resonances are hyperfine levels within the $(a^3\Sigma^+,\, v=10,\, N=0)$ rovibronic manifold.
 Their energies are plotted as a function of $B$ in Fig.~\ref{fig:zeeman_shifts}(a), together with the $(1,1)$-channel threshold.
 Near threshold, these bound states split into a triplet with $M_S=1$ and a doublet with $M_S=0$.
 The resonance positions indicated by the field values at which the bound-state curves intersect the threshold are in agreement with the pole locations extracted from the scattering length.